Top spots for whale watching in South Australia

 When is the best time to spot whales in South Australia?

-The annual migration of southern right and humpback whales to SA waters occurs during the cooler months.
+The annual migration of Southern Right and Humpback Whales to SA waters occurs during the cooler months.
 Generally, SA whale migration starts in May and finishes in October, with frequent sightings of these giants of the deep occurring between June and September.
-During this time, southern right whales mate, give birth and nurse their young.
+During this time, Southern Right Whales mate, give birth and nurse their young.

 What types of whales are found in South Australia?

-Toothed whales such as sperm whales, pilot whales and orcas are around, but are usually found further offshore.
-The world’s largest animal, the blue whale, feeds offshore in the upwelling zones near Kangaroo Island and the Bonney Coast.
+Toothed whales such as Sperm Whales, Pilot Whales and Orcas are around, but are usually found further offshore.
+The world’s largest animal, the Blue Whale, feeds offshore in the upwelling zones near Kangaroo Island and the Bonney Coast.

 How to tell different whale species apart

-Top spots for whale-watching in South Australia
+Top spots for whale watching in South Australia

 It’s not just physical characteristics that can identify a species.
 Whale species behave differently and you can tell one from the other by their behaviours.

-Top spots for whale-watching in South Australia
+Top spots for whale watching in South Australia

 Where to spot whales in South Australia?

-Whales visit the entire length of South Australia’s coastline, making our state a whale-watching paradise with an endless choice of scenery.
+Whales visit the entire length of South Australia’s coastline, making our state a whale watching paradise with an endless choice of scenery.

 Spot 1: Encounter Marine Park, Victor Harbour

-Basham’s Beach is popular with female whales and their calves.
-With such close proximity to the shore, it is fast becoming the best spot to see whales in Encounter Bay.
-If you choose to visit Victor Harbor, remember to stop in at the SA Whale Centre for a whale fact warm-up before you get started.
+Basham’s Beach lookout (Whale Trail stop #11) is a popular area for Southern Right Whale females and their calves.
+With whales in such close proximity to the shore, it is fast becoming the best spot to see whales in Encounter Bay.

-Top spots for whale-watching in South Australia
+Top spots for whale watching in South Australia

-Spot 2: Head of the Bight, Nullarbor
+Spot 2: Head of Bight, Nullarbor

-It has a wheelchair accessible boardwalk leading you safely to the shoreline to witness the spectacular southern right whales and their calves.
+It has a wheelchair accessible boardwalk leading you safely to the shoreline to witness the spectacular Southern Right Whales and their calves.
 When standing on the boardwalk, you’re looking out over the Far West Coast Marine Park, which links to the offshore Great Australian Bight Marine Park.
 August is the peak season to see whales at this spot, with up to 300 whales spotted in the busier years, and 160 in the quieter ones.

 Spot 3: Fowlers Bay Conservation Park

-Once a whaling hub, the bay now provides a sanctuary for whales to calf after their long journey up from the Antarctic.
+Once a whaling hub, the bay now provides a sanctuary for whales to calve after their long journey up from the Antarctic.
 Head to Point Fowler where you can find a ruined lookout and whale bones, which are evidence of the area’s whaling history.

-You might spot southern right whales at this spot, otherwise try Scott’s Point and Mexican Hat, within Fowlers Bay Conservation Park.
+You might spot Southern Right Whales at this spot, otherwise try Scott’s Point and Mexican Hat, within Fowlers Bay Conservation Park.

-Top spots for whale-watching in South Australia
+Top spots for whale watching in South Australia

 Spot 4: Sleaford Bay